Following your dream against the odds, with Wilfred Emmanuel-Jones, founder of The Black Farmer

 Wilfred Emmanuel-Jones, also known as The Black Farmer, is someone who has always followed his own path.
 After arriving from Jamaica at the age of 3, growing up in a terrace house in Birmingham, and being diagnosed as dyslexic - it might have seemed like the odds were stacked against Wilfred.
-But time spent on his fathers allotment led him to dream of one day owning his own farm.
-After a successful career in Television and PR, Wilfred realised this dream; buying his own farm and launching his brand ‘The Black Farmer’.
+But a single dream as a young boy, of one day owning his own farm, has defined Wilfred’s life.
+And, after a successful career in Television and PR, Wilfred realised this dream, and launched his brand ‘The Black Farmer’.

-Holly visited Wilfred to hear his incredible story of following his dream through adversity, not conforming and being proud to stand out, and how recently overcoming leukaemia, gave him the strength to finally tell his story through his new book, Jeopardy.
+Holly visited Wilfred to hear his utterly incredible story of following his dream through adversity, not conforming and being proud to stand out.
+He also shares how overcoming leukaemia gave him the strength to finally tell his story and inspire others from similar backgrounds to believe that they too can escape to build a better life for themselves.For exclusive inspiration and advice from incredible founders like these that you won't get elsewhere, sign up to our emails — or follow Holly Tucker on Instagram.

 Related Advice Hub Article